Profit margin rules

 Transport Type

 Specifies the mode of transport (e.g., Charter, Dynamic, Sy-real, System).
-Note: When a Transport type is selected, the Transport field will be populated with all transports related to the selected Transport type.
+When a transport type is selected, the Transport field is populated with all transports related to that transport type.

 Transport (Optional)